mvince33/food-sales-predictions/README.md

 #### Average sales by outlet
 ![](sales_by_outlet.jpg)

 > Sales from "Supermarket Type1" are significantly lower than sales from other outlets.
+(Say more about this.
+Why?
+Does the data explain differences in market types?
+Double check methods on this as well.)

 #### Average sales by item type
 ![](sales_by_item_type.jpg)